timarney/redux-trackjs-logger/README.md

 #What
 Error tracking services such as TrackJS offer great insights into where errors happen.
 They give us stack traces, network information, grouped error reports and much more.

-What's lacking is the ability to get your app back to the state where an error occured so you can debug a production error in your local environment.
+Redux + Redux Dev Tools give us the ability to step-through state and toggle actions.
+We can replay and even export / import state when **developing locally**.

-Redux + Redux Dev Tools have demonstrated the ability to step-through state and toggle actions.
-We can replay and even export / import state when developing.
-Amazing things.
+If an error is thrown in production it would be amaizing to get the `Error Report` and also be able to see what actions happened leading up to that error.
+Essentially getting your local development enviroment / app **back to the state where the error** occured so you can debug locally.

 #The Goal
 This project aims to combine Error tracking with Redux Dev Tools to capture errors and user actions from a production setting.